Get to Know the Files Stored in DWARF 3

 bias_gain_2_bin_12.1.2 DWARF_DARK

 Your self-captured individual dark frames are here.
-However, the dark frames stacked using them for later shooting can still be found in the Cali_Frame section mentioned earlier.
+However, the dark frames stacked using them for later shooting can still be found in the Cali_Frame section as mentioned earlier.

 2.1.3 DWARF_RAW